1979 Dniprodzerzhynsk mid-air collision: Accident sequence

-The controller heard a muffled reply and assumed it was an acknowledgement from Flight 7880, but the muffled transmission was actually from aircraft 86676 and Flight 7880 remained at 8400 meters.
+The controller heard a muffled reply and assumed it was an acknowledgement from Flight 7880 – but the muffled transmission was actually from aircraft 86676 and Flight 7880 remained at 8400 meters.

 Collision

 Flight 7628 had strayed to the left of the airway by approximately 4 km, while Flight 7880 was to the left by 0.5 km.
 At 13:35:38 both aircraft suddenly disappeared from ATC radar screens.
 Zhukovsky tried to contact them, but they did not respond.
-At 13:37, Igor Chernov, the captain of an Antonov An-2 (CCCP-91734) flying from Cherkasy to Donetsk, reported "Something falls from the sky!".
-At 13:40 Chernov reported seeing aircraft parts in the area of Dniprodzerzhynsk (current Kamianske).
+At 13:37, Igor Chernov, the captain of an Antonov An-2 (CCCP-91734) flying from Cherkasy to Donetsk, reported "Something is falling from the sky!"
+At 13:40 Chernov reported seeing aircraft parts in the area of Dniprodzerzhynsk (now Kamianske).

 Both aircraft collided in a cloud at an altitude of 8400 m, approximately over Dniprodzerzhynsk.
 Flight 7880's right wing sliced through Flight 7628's forward fuselage, tearing off part of 7880's right wing, the debris of which was ingested by 7880's right engine.
 The impact spun 7628 to the right, causing the tails of both aircraft to collide at which time the left engine of 7628 struck the keel of 7880, and 7628's right wing was torn off.
 Flight 7628 tumbled out of control and broke up, with debris scattered over an area measuring 16 by 3 km.
 Damage to 7880 included the loss of most of the empennage, one of the engines and a section of the right wing.
-The pilots of 7880 attempted an emergency landing, but at an altitude of approximately 4000 m they lost control and at 13:38 crashed to the ground north-east of Dniprodzerzhynsk, completely destroying the aircraft.
+The pilots of 7880 attempted an emergency landing, but at an altitude of approximately 4000 m they lost control and at 13:38 crashed north-east of Dniprodzerzhynsk, completely destroying the aircraft.

 Investigation

 In the subsequent investigation the commission concluded that center of gravity and takeoff weights of both aircraft were within the normal range and that there was no explosion or fire prior to the collision.
 The commission also found that maintenance was carried out in accordance with the requirements of the regulations and that the level of training of flight crews of both aircraft, as well as their work experience, were not the cause of the crash.

-When the commission examined the action of the controllers they discovered a series of errors made by Zhukovsky: